Fresh fibres as the main raw material for tissue products

 The production of fresh fibre tissue paper is materially more efficient than recycled tissue paper production, because the recycling process incurs a 40 % yield loss from purifying the recycled fibers.
 With increasingly strict regulations in the hygiene sector, we anticipate a growing reliance on fresh fibres from sustainable sources.
 Recycled fibres are best suited to end uses in which premium quality, product safety or high hygiene is not the key criteria.

-Besides Metsä do other paper producers as well state that one should avoid to assume recycling is the most sustainable choice.
+Besides Metsä other paper producers as well have stated that one should avoid to assume recycling is the most sustainable choice.
 Additionally, scientists claim that the technical development of the fresh fibre production has been emerging and emissions from fresh fibre pulp production has been reduces significantly (Ewijk et al. 2022; Wüstenhagen et al. 2023).

 Future hygiene solutions